Two Roads to Classicality: The Two Roads

 In contrast, the structural morphisms $\pi_i$ will usually not be causal.
-Note that a semi-additive category has finite (causal) biproducts whenever it has (causal) biproducts of pairs of objects as well as a zero object.
+Note that a semi-additive category has finite (causal) biproducts whenever it has a zero object and (causal) biproducts of pairs of objects.

-\begin{examples} $\ClassProb$ and $\Rel$ each have causal biproducts, given by the direct sum of vector spaces and disjoint union of sets, respectively. \end{examples}
+\begin{examples} $\ClassProb$ and $\Rel$ each have causal biproducts, given by the direct sum of vector spaces and disjoint union of sets, respectively.
+Any \em grounded biproduct category \em in the sense of Cho, Jacobs and Westerbaan ($\times2$) \cite{cho2015introduction} is a semi-additive category with discarding and causal biproducts. \end{examples}